ga1i13o/DiffewS/inference_vos/EVALUATION.md

 > python -m scripts.download_datasets

-Create a directory 'datasets' for the above datasets in 'inference_fsod/' and appropriately place each dataset to have following directory structure:
+Create a directory 'datasets' for the above datasets and appropriately place each dataset to have following directory structure:

     datasets/
     ├── vos/